jackorden/Examensarbete/README.md

   jinja version = 3.0.3
 ```

 #### Playbook

 ```bash
 ansible-playbook playbook.yml -i inventory.ini --extra-vars "@passwd.yml" --ask-vault-pass --ssh-common-args='-o StrictHostKeyChecking=no'
 ```

-The playbook is the "playbook.yml" file.
+The playbook is the "playbook.yml" file and it contains two roles: "system_update" and "docker".
+Using roles makes the code more modular and easier to read.
+Additional roles or plays to the playbook can easily be added.

 The "inventory.ini" file stores variables, such as hostnames, root username and password.